 Besides replacing these capacitors, this unit needed some contact cleaning of the switches, potentiometers, and the display board socket, as well as bending the display LEDs to better match their masked holes in the face.
 It seems that the plastic display filter was installed slightly low at the factory, thus all of the LEDs had to be bent lower in order to line up with their holes, given that they were difficult to see at first.
 Overall, a very quick and easy job, and well worth it given the quality and usefulness of this device — like a power supply or oscilloscope, a frequency counter will never become functionally obsolete.

 Also, I should mention that I have the original instruction/service manual, and referred to it briefly during the job.
 As with nearly all test equipment manuals of the 70s and earlier, it is excellent.
 It is written in precise English, and with not a detail spared in explaining and presenting the circuits, thus providing the necessary information to keep the instrument functional indefinitely.
 Complete schematics (on foldout pages) and exploded views are included, as well as troubleshooting flowcharts.
 (Yet today, you're lucky to get even a block diagram, and forget about schematics!)
 My point is: a great deal of pride and care went into this manual, so I encourage all engineers reading to take note.
-Also, I noticed that this manual is not online, so if you are in need of it, please contact me, and I could scan it for a small fee.
-You can also refer to the manual for the 1953A, which is available free from Fluke's website.
+I have scanned it and uploaded it here.

 The 1952B is a typical piece of late-70s test gear.
 To show this, let's have a look inside.
 The top and bottom covers come off with four screws each, making it very easily serviced.
 Here's a view looking in with the top cover removed, prior to cap replacement: